exogen/turbo-colormap/README.md

 | Function | Type |
 | ---------- | ---------- |
 | `snapNormalizedToTurbo` | `(value: number) => Color` |

+Parameters:

+* `value`: - A number in the range 0-1.

 ### :gear: interpolateNormalizedToTurbo